-Alain Marc P. Golez these happen.
-It oversees the Bank's risk Elpidio M. Paras management system to determine if it remains immediate corrective actions are taken develop appropriate whenever limits are breached.
+Functions: The Risk Management and Pricing Committee shall develop appropriate strategies forthe prevention ofoccurrence of riskevents and minimizinglosses when these happen.
+It oversees the Bank's risk management system to determine if it remains effective, if authority limits are observed and if immediate corrective actions are taken whenever limits are breached.